planetmint/planetmint-driver-python/docs/usage.rst

 Querying for Assets
 -------------------

-BigchainDB allows you to query for assets using simple text search.
+Planetmint allows you to query for assets using simple text search.
 This search is applied to all the strings inside the asset payload and returns all the assets that match a given text search string.